dolph/find-replace/README.md

 Renaming ./alphabet to betabet
 ```

-* Files with matching contents in the working directory are atomically rewritten.
+* Files with matching contents in the current working directory are atomically rewritten.
 * Files and directories are renamed.
 * Searches are performed recursively from the current working directory.
 * Searches are case sensitive.